awsr/PS-StreamXRef/docs/Disable-XRefPersistence.md

 ```

 ## DESCRIPTION
-Disables the built-in data persistence option by renaming the file and unregistering the event subscriber.
+The `Disable-XRefPersistence` cmdlet disables the built-in data persistence option by renaming the file and unregistering the event subscriber.
 The `Remove` parameter can be specified to delete all persistent data files.

 ## EXAMPLES